Outdoor Christmas decorating idea using pine garland, ribbon and how to make a fabric button center for a ribbon bow.

-Ed was hoping to have the fire pit completed for the tour today, but this time of year gets crazy and it just didn’t happen.
+We were hoping to have the fire pit completed, but this time of year gets crazy and it just didn’t happen.
 I did however decorate outdoors, not the exterior of the house, but something I can see from every room in the house…

 Since I can see the gazebo from every room in the house it made sense to decorate it.